Carvago/career-framework/tech/career-framework/readme.md

 - **November** - [Performance Catchup](performance-catchups.md)
 - **December** - [Performance Review 1/2](performance-reviews.md)

-The performance reviews are being done in a top-down manner to keep the expectations and requirements as synchronized as possible among the orgchart branches.
-Therfore we allocate two months for the performance reviews.
+The performance reviews are being done in a top-down manner to keep the expectations and requirements as synchronized as possible among the org chart branches.
+Therefore we allocate two months for the performance reviews.
 Usually the management layers are done during the first month, individual contributor performance reviews the second month.

 ## Timeline

-There are a lot of activities happenning during each performance review cycle, the table below highlights the most important events during a typical review cycle:
+There are a lot of activities happening during each performance review cycle, the table below highlights the most important events during a typical review cycle:

 | Week # | Activity / Milestone |
 | ------------- | ------------- |